Aug 26, 2023

 Then, create a landing page for the domains you want to sell or send email pitches to potential customers.
 Keep in mind that persistent marketing is necessary to find the right buyer.

 - Requirements: web design, front-end development, and CMS knowledge

 Selling website themes is an excellent online business idea for web designers looking to earn extra money.
-As more people launch their own websites, the demand for beautiful and easy-to-use pre-made designs is higher than ever.
+As many people launch their own websites, the demand for beautiful and easy-to-use pre-made designs is increasing.

-Consider including regular updates and priority support in the package to boost the theme’s value.
-Alternatively, provide a custom theme service.
-Many online businesses are willing to pay more for a one-of-a-kind web design.
+Consider including regular updates and priority support to boost the theme’s value and longevity.
+Alternatively, provide a custom theme service with plenty of customization and color palette options.
+Many businesses are willing to pay more for a one-of-a-kind web design.